fccn/nau-openedx-extensions/nau_openedx_extensions/partner_integration/README.md

 # Partner Integration Module

 The `partner_integration` module provides secure, scalable REST APIs for partner clients to interact with LMS data.
 It leverages the **Facade pattern** to encapsulate data extraction logic while enforcing strict security and validation rules.
+It also includes the SSO implementation, where it has the possibility of linking partner's users's account.

 ## Features